-Many taxpayers mistakenly pass up valuable tax exemptions, not realizing that they qualify for them.
-For example, you may be entitled to additional dependency exemptions if you support your elderly parents, other relatives, or even people not related to you who live in your household.
+But who is considered a dependent for tax purposes?
+You could have a dependent for tax purposes and not even be aware of it—for example, if you support your elderly parents, other relatives, or even people not related to you who live in your household.
 If you provide more than half the support for anyone and you haven't claimed the person as a dependent in the past, make sure you read and understand these rules.
-In 2012, each dependency exemption you claim is worth a $3,800 deduction.

-You may claim one dependent exemption for each child who is what the IRS calls a "qualifying child."
+You may claim as a dependent each child who's what the IRS calls a "qualifying child."
 A qualifying child is:

 Most qualifying children are the biological, adopted, or stepchildren of the taxpayers who claim them as dependents, but this doesn't have to be the case.
-For example, a brother, sister, or grandchild can be your qualifying child if he or she is under 19, lives with you over half the year, provides less than half of his or her own support, and is a U.S. citizen or resident.
-Moreover, a qualifying child can be as old as 23 if he or she is enrolled in school full-time.
+For example, a brother, sister, or grandchild can be your qualifying child if that person is under 19, lives with you over half the year, provides less than half of that person's own support, and is a U.S. citizen or resident.
+Moreover, a qualifying child can be as old as 23 if that child is enrolled in school full-time.

 Most dependents are taxpayers' children.
 But they don't always have to be.
-If you contribute toward the support of a parent or other relative (or even a nonrelative in some cases), you could be entitled to claim a dependent exemption for that person.
-Even if you haven’t taken a dependency exemption for the person in the past, in some cases paying just a few dollars more to support the person during the year could entitle you to a valuable exemption.
+If you contribute toward the support of a parent or other relative (or even a nonrelative in some cases), you could be entitled to claim the person as a dependent.

 First of all, the person must either be related to you or live with you as a member of your household.
 "Related" means the person is either:

 If any of these relationships were established by marriage, they don't count if the marriage was later ended by death or divorce.